Media Arts majors can pursue many career paths. Explore your options here!

 Students are introduced to mass communication and explore its culture-shaping power, contemporary issues, and media’s impact on society.
 Students evaluate media economics, forms, history, ethics, careers, legal issues, societal issues, and religious issues.

-Students gain insight into structures, management, processes, and the economics of and issues surrounding mass media.
+Students gain insight into structures, management, processes, and the economics of and issues surrounding Media and the Arts.
 An emphasis is placed on financial stability and profitability in a changing media market.

 History of Media Arts I